All about sample-size calculations for A/B testing: Novel extensions and practical guide: Concluding Remarks

 \section{Concluding Remarks}

 In the era of big data, A/B testing has become an increasingly integral and mainstream tool for modern software development.
-There has been existing literature that focuses on analyzing large-scale experiments, but an important counterpart of robust online experimental design, sample size calculation, is often neglected.
-This paper tackles this problem and proposes novel extensions on the sample size calculation to specifically address (a) the correlation within the randomization unit existing in most online data, and (b) relative lift vs. absolute lift assessment.
-Moreover, we demystified a common phenomenon in practical A/B testing, where the estimated treatment effect, while less than the pre-specified minimal detectable difference, is deemed statistically significant.
-We explain the underlying reasons hoping to provide insights on future experiment designs.
-Lastly, we discussed several common pitfalls, and provided strategies for trustworthy sample size calculations and experimental designs.
-Although we are focusing on the fixed-horizon A/B testing in this paper, we believe that such techniques can be applied to more advanced or complex designs, such as sequential, factorial, or observation causal studies, and we leave them as future research directions.
+There has been existing literature focusing on analyzing large-scale experiments, but an important counterpart of robust online experimental design, sample size calculation, is often neglected.
+To fill this gap, this paper proposes novel extensions on sample size calculations to specifically address correlations within randomization units, and to properly assess relative vs. absolute lift.
+Moreover, we demystified a common phenomenon in practical A/B testing, where the estimated treatment effect, while less than pre-specified average treatment effect, can be nevertheless statistically significant.
+We explained the underlying reasons hoping to provide insights on future experiment designs.
+Lastly, we discussed common pitfalls, and provided strategies for trustworthy sample size calculations and experimental designs.
+Although we focus on the fixed-horizon A/B testing in this paper, we believe that such techniques are readily applicable to more advanced designs, such as sequential \cite{mehta2001, maharaj2023anytime}, or more complex scenarios with user behaviour \cite{wang2019heavy} or temporal \cite{sadeghi2022novelty} heterogeneity, or where percentiles \cite{wang2021conq} are of interest.
+We leave them as future directions.